Antichrist: Early Church

 Irenaeus (2nd century AD – c.
 202) wrote Against Heresies to refute the teachings of the Gnostics.
 In Book V of Against Heresies he addresses the figure of the Antichrist referring to him as the "recapitulation of apostasy and rebellion."
 He uses "666", the Number of the Beast from Revelation 13:18, to numerologically decode several possible names.
-Some names that he loosely proposed were "Evanthos", "Lateinos" ("Latin" or pertaining to the Roman Empire).
-In his exegesis of Daniel 7:21, he stated that the ten horns of the beast will be the Roman empire divided into ten kingdoms before the Antichrist's arrival.
+Some names that he loosely proposed were "Teitan", "Evanthos", "Lateinos" ("Latin" or pertaining to the Roman Empire).
+In his exegesis of Daniel 7:21, he stated that the ten horns of the beast will be the Roman Empire divided into ten kingdoms before the Antichrist's arrival.
 Additionally, he stated that the antichrist would be of the tribe of Dan, evoking Jeremiah 8:16.
-This would correlate to the Talmudic view of the Jewish Messiah coming from the tribe of Dan on his maternal line.
 However, his readings of the Antichrist were more in broader theological terms rather than within a historical context.

 The non-canonical Ascension of Isaiah presents a detailed exposition of the Antichrist as Belial and Nero.

 Tertullian (c.
 160 – c.
 220 AD) held that the Roman Empire was the restraining force written about by Paul in 2 Thessalonians 2:7–8.
 The fall of the Western Roman Empire and the disintegration of the ten provinces of the Roman Empire into ten kingdoms were to make way for the Antichrist.

 Hippolytus of Rome (c.
 170 – c.
 236) held that the Antichrist would come from the tribe of Dan and would rebuild the Jewish temple on the Temple Mount in order to reign from it.
 He identified the Antichrist with the Beast out of the Earth from the book of Revelation.

 Origen (185–254) refuted Celsus' view of the Antichrist.
-Origen utilized scriptural citations from Daniel, Paul, and the Gospels.
-He argued:
+Origen, using scriptural citations from Daniel, Paul, and the Gospels argued:

 Post-Nicene Christianity

-Cyril of Jerusalem, in the mid-4th century, delivered his 15th catechetical lecture about the Second Coming of Jesus Christ, in which he also lectures about the Antichrist, who will reign as the ruler of the world for three and a half years, before he is killed by Jesus Christ right at the end of his three-and-a-half-year reign, shortly after which the Second Coming of Jesus Christ will happen.
+Cyril of Jerusalem, in the mid-4th century, delivered his 15th catechetical lecture about the Second Coming of Jesus Christ, in which he also lectures about the Antichrist, who will reign as the ruler of the world for three and a half years, before he is killed by Jesus Christ at the end of his three-and-a-half-year reign, shortly after which the Second Coming of Jesus Christ will happen.